A RRSP loan is a type of loan where the funds are used exclusively to contribute to an RRSP account.

 You should always strive to take advantage of a bullish economy by maximizing your RRSP contributions.

 Are you carrying a large chunk of unused RRSP contribution room every year and are eager to put it to work?
 If so, you can easily play catch-up by taking out an RRSP loan and filling the gap.

-As long as the rate of return on the investments in your RRSP account exceeds the loan’s interest rate, you’ll come out ahead.
+As long as the rate of return on the borrowed funds placed into your RRSP account exceeds the loan’s interest rate, you’ll come out ahead.

 Low interest rates and flexible payment terms and benefits

 RRSP loans generally come with low interest rates, primarily those offered by traditional financial institutions.

 The rates are equal to financial institutions’ prime rate or the prime rate plus a small markup.

 In addition to attractive rates, many financial institutions provide borrowers with flexible loan terms and other benefits, such as:

 - Deferral of your first repayment for up to 90 days